jlockha21/Movie-Database/README.md

 ## Deployment

-This project can be deployed to various platforms, such as Heroku, Netlify, or Vercel.
+This project can be deployed to various platforms such as Heroku, Netlify, or Vercel.
 Follow the deployment instructions provided by your chosen platform.

 ## Contributing